 Solder the capacitor to the middle tone control.
-Remember, the stronger capacitor you use, the more bass your guitar's tone can have.
-Connect the capacitor to the right lug on the middle tone control, and then solder it to the case.
+Remember, the stronger capacitor you use, the more bass your guitar will have.
+Connect the capacitor to the right lug on the middle tone control, then solder it to the case.
 That same lug will also connect to the middle lug on the bottom tone control.

 That's all there is to it.
-Here is the finished wiring using a Stewart McDonald lever switch.
-Notice that when the switch is upside down, it has the lower set of lugs on its left side.
+Here is the finished wiring.